Will Smith Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (82 total, one per game).
+- Pirates pitchers combine to allow 86 home runs (one per game), the third-fewest in the league.

+- The Pirates are sending Bido (0-1) out to make his fifth start of the season.
+He is 0-1 with a 4.74 ERA and 18 strikeouts through 19 2/3 innings pitched.

-- In his last appearance on Thursday against the San Diego Padres, the right-hander tossed 4 2/3 innings, giving up four earned runs while surrendering six hits.
+- In his most recent outing on Friday against the Milwaukee Brewers, the right-hander tossed 3 1/3 innings, giving up four earned runs while surrendering four hits.

-- The 24-year-old has a 4.11 ERA and 5.5 strikeouts per nine innings across 10 games this season, while allowing a batting average of .291 to opposing hitters.
+- The 27-year-old has amassed an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.